isabella232/ContactAngle/src/ContactAngle/README.md

 ## COPYRIGHT

-The code is released subject to terms and conditions of  GNU GENERAL PUBLIC LICENSE Version 3, see: https://www.gnu.org/licenses/gpl-3.0.en.html
+The ContactAngle and libvoxel codes provided here are released under the terms and conditions of  GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3), see: https://www.gnu.org/licenses/gpl-3.0.en.html

+Codes in the thirdparty firectory has their own licence terms.
+For the foamx3m (GPLv3 licence) you need to check individual files -- they are mostly derived from foam-extend but some of the files are updated using codes from OpenFOAM-v16.12+ or more recent versions of official OpenFOAM (released b OpenCFD) and include cfMesh code as well.
+These codes are in some cases are costomized and are not endorsed by their original copy-right holders.